emad-elsaid/hydra/README.md

 This repo implements a program that can be invoked in your terminal, it reads CSV files of `key,name,command` lines then shows Terminal UI similar to Emacs Hydra.

-Binding Hydra to `space` key in your terminal mean pressing `space` will make your terminal similar to spacemacs. this repo has a bash script `hydra-completion.bash` which achieve this binding.
+Binding Hydra to `space` key in your terminal means pressing `space` will make your terminal behave similar to spacemacs. this repo has a bash script `hydra-completion.bash` which achieve this binding.

 ## Build